picosonic/bbc-fdc/tools/README.md

 ## BBC DFS Notes:
  * Using a `.ddd` or `.sdd` output file for BBC DFS disks will assume 16 sectors per track (i.e. double density)
  * Above can be overriden with the `-sectors` switch e.g. `-sectors 18`
- * Disks with different densities on different sides cannot currently be captured into `.ddd` (watch this space)
+ * Disks with different densities on different sides cannot currently be captured into `.ddd`
- * Better for the code to ultimately use the mod_density flag to auto detect the densities (maybe in the future)
- * Not currently possible to just capture the second side of the disk - can just capture the first side (watch this space)
+ * If a Solidisk chained catalogue is detected, it will notify during the catalogue operaton but not list it